AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

     end Expr_Func;

-An expression function has the same effect as the standard, more verbose version using a block.
+An expression function has the same effect as the usual version using a block.
 In fact, the code above is similar to this implementation of the :ada:`Is_Zero` function using a block:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Numerics.Simple_Expression_Function_2